 Effective July 1, 2024, the Company entered into an amended and restated employment agreement with our Chief Executive Officer, Najeeb Ghauri (the "CEO Agreement").
 The CEO Agreement was amended solely to place the base salary and bonus structure for Mr. Ghauri into the Appendix to the CEO Agreement.
 All other material terms remain unchanged.
 From the agreement entered into with Mr. Ghauri in January 1, 2007 and amended thereafter.
 Pursuant to the CEO Agreement between Mr. Ghauri and the Company the Company agreed to employ Mr. Ghauri as its Chief Executive Officer for a five-year term.
 The term of employment automatically renews for 12 additional months unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
-For the fiscal year 2024, Mr. Ghauri is entitled to an annualized compensation of \$900,000 consisting of salary, allowances, perquisites and benefits, and is eligible for annual bonuses based on the bonus structure adopted by the Compensation committee as described in Item 11 under Executive Compensation beginning on page 42.
+For the fiscal year 2024, Mr. Ghauri is entitled to an annualized compensation of \$900,000 consisting of salary, allowances, perquisites and benefits, and is eligible for annual bonuses based on the bonus structure adopted by the Compensation Committee.
 For fiscal year 2025, Mr. Ghauri's annualized compensation consisting of salary, allowance, perquisites and benefits will be \$1,040,000.
 Mr. Ghauri is entitled to six weeks of paid vacation per calendar year.

 The CEO Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the CEO Agreement, if he terminates his employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, he shall be entitled to all remaining salary from the termination date until 48 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and continuation of all health related plan benefits for a period of 48 months.
 He shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
 If he is terminated by the Company for Cause (as described below), or at the end of the employment term, he shall not be entitled to further compensation.
-Under the CEO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 30 miles, if the Company.
+Under the CEO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 30 miles, if the Company asks him to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the CEO Agreement by the Company.
 Under the CEO Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform his duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CEO Agreement by Mr. Ghauri.